bm2-lab/iDMer/doc/iDMer_User_Manual.md

 | Toxicity              | Whether the identified compound is toxic or not|

 ## Compound combination identification
 Compound identified in the above step can be combined with compound identified in the CRS-oriented module.
-First, we need to activate the deepDDI conda environment.
+We need to activate the deepDDI conda environment firstly.
 For example,

         conda activate deepDDI
         cd  /home/test